AMID Logo E-BAY Logo

 The Ocean Freight Bill of Lading is the final document received from a freight forwarder.
 Consider the Bill of Lading a title for your international shipment.
 The Bill of Lading transfers ownership of the shipped goods to the consignee.
 Find more about the Bill of Lading at this link.

-By default, all international sea freight shipments with us are on express releases.
+By default, all international sea shipments with us are released on an express basis.
 Express = Telex Release means the consignee does not have to provide an original bill of lading to claim the shipped goods at the destination.
-A shipment on express release should be released at the destination upon providing a copy of the bill of lading received from us in a PDF file.
+A shipment on express release should be released upon providing a copy of the bill of lading received from us in a PDF file.
 No originals are required.

 Several countries, particularly Argentina, Brazil, Ecuador, and Certain African countries, do not accept bills of lading on express releases.
 Ocean carriers should specify that upon the issue of a bill of lading.
-If applicable, we should receive from the carrier and mail a set of original bills of lading to an authorized party via USPS First Class Mail within the USA/Canada for free.
+If applicable, we should receive the original bills of lading from the carrier and mail them to an authorized party via USPS First Class Mail within the USA or Canada at no additional cost.
 Expedited or international mail MUST be prepaid.
-If a customer requires a set of originals of the bill of lading to a country that accepts express releases, we will request the carrier for such a possibility.
+If a customer requires a set of originals of the bill of lading to be sent to a country that accepts express releases, we will request the carrier to facilitate this possibility.
 A $50 fee will be added to the mail's cost.

 The completion of our service: Issuing a bill of lading means that the service provided to a customer is completed as agreed.
-We may continue supporting customers till the cargo arrives at the destination.
-However, as soon as the cargo leaves the U.S. commerce zone, we cannot impact it.
+We may continue to support customers until the load arrives at the destination.
+However, as soon as the load leaves the U.S. commerce zone, we cannot impact it.

 Suppose a shipment has been paid for by credit card(s) before issuing a bill of lading.
-In that case, we will ask for an email confirmation that the payer understands that the bill of lading is our final document on this shipment.
+In that case, we will request an email confirmation that the payer understands the bill of lading is our final document for this shipment.
 It is the title on shipped goods, and proof of the transfer of the ownership of the imported goods to the consignee stated on the bill of lading (the recipient of the shipped goods).
 The email will confirm that upon receipt of the bill of lading, our service is completed as agreed.
-All parties that may be concerned about the payment(s) on the shipment made by credit card(s) will consider this email the receipt of this payment(s) with the payer's signature in it.
+All parties concerned about the payment(s) for the shipment made by credit card(s) will consider this email as receipt of the payment(s) with the payer's signature.

-DISCREPANCY IN INVOICES ON SEA FREIGHT FROM OCEAN CARRIERS.
+DISCREPANCY IN INVOICES FROM OCEAN CARRIERS.
 SMALL DISCREPANCY +/- $25.

-In our practice, we do our best to honor our offers to clients.
-If updated rates from carriers differ from those we offer +/- $25 or more, then our invoices indicate the discrepancy by default and ignore that.
-However, if a difference is significant, we may inform our client about the discrepancy and consider resolving such issues in case-by-case scenarios.
+In our practice, we strive to honor our commitments to clients.
+If updated rates from carriers differ from those we offer by $25 or more, our invoices will indicate the discrepancy by default and disregard it.
+However, if a difference is significant, we may inform our client about the discrepancy and consider resolving such issues on a case-by-case basis.
 THE EXEMPTION is the increasing sea freight rates due to incorrect information on a shipment submitted by the client.
 Refer to RISKY SHIPMENTS below.

 TRANSIT TIME IN OCEAN FREIGHT

-ETT - Estimated Transit Time (shipping time) in quotes is not precise and should be verified upon a booking request.
+ETT - Estimated Transit Time in quotes is not precise and should be verified upon a booking request.
 Transit time in booking confirmations for international shipments CANNOT be guaranteed.
-If carriers announce changes in the transit time, we will do our best to inform shippers ASAP via email updates.
+If carriers announce changes in transit time, we will do our best to inform shippers as soon as possible via email updates.

 WOODING PACKING, PALLETIZING, W/M, AND INSURANCE

-Shippers should know the conditions for wooden packing, palletizing, weight/measurements (w/m), insurance, and related charges.
+Shippers should be aware of the conditions for wooden packing, palletizing, weight and measurements (w/m), insurance, and related charges.
 Our website provides references to these conditions.
-If this is not enough, the shipper may ask us for clarification or learn more about these conditions from other sources.
+If this is not sufficient, the shipper may request clarification or seek additional information about these conditions from other sources.

 SHIPPING PARTIAL CARGO.
 COMBINING TWO OR MORE CARGO DELIVERIES/DOCK RECEIPTS INTO ONE SINGLE SHIPMENT/BILL OF LADING

-Regarding LCL service, a partial cargo is the number of smaller cargo deliveries that need to be combined into one single load.
-An example is several smaller U.S. eBay or Amazon purchases, delivered to a Container Freight Station (CFS) in the USA, to be consolidated and shipped as one LCL shipment.
+Regarding LCL service, a partial cargo refers to the number of smaller deliveries that need to be combined into a single load.
+An example is several smaller U.S. eBay or Amazon purchases, delivered to a Container Freight Station (CFS) in the USA, which are consolidated and shipped as one Less-than-Carload (LCL) shipment.

-Typically, each LCL shipment (and the one related to the shipment booking and customer reference number) is connected to one single cargo delivery (and related to the delivery CFS's warehouse receipt).
-Each cargo delivery to CFS should be automatically released for shipping to the destination overseas without any additional notices.
+Typically, each LCL shipment (and the one related to the shipment booking and customer reference number) is associated with a single cargo delivery (and is related to the delivery CFS's warehouse receipt).
+Each delivery to CFS should be automatically released for international shipping overseas without any additional notice.

 Important: Some international ocean carriers do not offer partial cargo service.
-If a partial shipment is not approved by AMID Logistics, LLC, at the time of booking, then every cargo delivery to CFS will proceed regularly, such as a single shipment.
+If a partial shipment is not approved by AMID Logistics, LLC, at the time of booking, then every load delivered to CFS will proceed regularly, such as a single shipment.

 Please contact AMID Logistics, LLC in advance for more details regarding partial international LCL shipments.

-When shipping cargo with a U.S. freight forwarder, customers should be prepared to deal directly with the ocean freight carrier's destination agents upon cargo arriving at the destination.
-A U.S. freight forwarder cannot impact shipments when cargo leaves the U.S. Commerce zone.
-While cargo enters the destination country's Commerce zone, the carrier's destination agent should handle the cargo recovery.
-The contact information of the destination agents is available on the bill for ladings.
+When shipping loads with a U.S. freight forwarder, customers should be prepared to deal directly with the ocean carrier's destination agents upon their arrival at the destination.
+A U.S. freight forwarder cannot impact shipments when they leave the U.S. Commerce zone.
+While the shipment enters the destination country's Commerce zone, the carrier's agent should handle the cargo recovery.
+The contact information of the agents is available on the bill for ladings.

 DESTINATION CHARGES

 All international freight is subject to destination charges.
-Destination charges (also called "local charges") occur at the destinations.
+Destination charges (also known as "local charges") are incurred at the destination.
 Therefore, they are not considered freight charges.
 These charges vary according to the destination country, port of entry, and carrier.
 These charges are NOT included in the ocean freight.
-As a U.S. freight forwarder, AMID Logistics does not connect to destination charges in any way.
-Destination charges can be assessed on/after the day the shipped goods are entered into the destination country's customs zone.
+As a U.S. freight forwarder, AMID Logistics does not connect to the charges in any way.
+Local charges can be assessed on/after the day the shipped goods are entered into the destination country's customs zone.
 The consignee must clear their import through customs at the designated port of entry and pay all costs related to the cargo release directly to the parties involved in their import recovery.

 *No "door delivery" service is offered.
 Cleared with the destination country's Customs and released by the destination freight terminal (CFS), cargo must be self-picked from the CFS.
-Most ocean carriers' destination agents/terminals offer domestic cargo delivery services to get cargo delivered "to the door" for an additional cost.
+Most ocean carriers' destination agents or terminals offer domestic delivery services, which allow delivery "to the door" for an additional cost.
 Otherwise, the consignee may hire a local trucking company to pick up released goods from the CFS to be delivered "to the consignee's door."

-Depending on the port of entry, cargo may continue traveling to the final destination, cleared with customs.
+Depending on the port of entry, a load may continue traveling to its final destination after being cleared by customs.
 Otherwise, it will be transported in a bond and must be cleared with customs at the destination country's bonded freight terminal (CFS).
-Destination charges may be divided into invoices for particular parties involved in the import recovery.
+Local charges may be divided into invoices for particular parties involved in the import recovery.

-Sea carriers' destination agents should typically guide consignees in import recovery procedures.
+Sea carriers' agents should typically guide consignees in import recovery procedures.
 Otherwise, importers must search for a Customs broker in the destination country.
-However, regardless of who implements customs clearance and obtains freight release on the importer's behalf, the consignee must meet the obligations and laws of cargo entry, obtain ocean freight release, and pay all associated charges.
+However, regardless of who implements customs clearance and obtains freight release on the importer's behalf, the consignee must still meet the obligations and comply with the laws governing freight entry, get the release, and pay all associated charges.

-All operational costs and charges until the freight is eventually recovered will be debited to the consignee, with recourse against the consigner for any unpaid invoices.
+All operational costs and charges until the import is eventually recovered will be debited to the consignee, with recourse against the consigner for any unpaid invoices.

 INSURANCE

 Insurance in our business is optional.
 AMID Logistics, LLC is NOT an insurance provider.
-AMID Logistics, LLC is NOT responsible for any damages or loss, missing cargo, etc. We hold several accounts with marine insurance providers, and upon the customer's request, we should be able to obtain an insurance certificate on the customer's behalf.
+AMID Logistics, LLC is NOT responsible for any damages or loss, missing cargo, etc. We hold several accounts with marine insurance providers, and upon the customer's request, we can obtain an insurance certificate on their behalf.
 Then, in the event of an insurance claim:

 For more information, refer to the Marine insurance web page and read the insurance certificate attached to our invoice in a PDF file.